Table of Contents

-There are basically 2 signs of the coarctation of aorta which should be checked upon physical examination:
+There are two signs of coarctation of the aorta which should be checked upon physical examination:

-- High blood pressure (BP) in the arms while low blood pressure in the legs simultaneously.
-The blood pressure is higher in the blood vessels present before the obstruction which in this case are in the arms and is lower in the area beyond the point of obstruction.
-This difference in the blood pressure between the arms and the legs is referred as a gradient.
+- Simultaneous high blood pressure (BP) in the arms and low blood pressure in the legs.
+The blood pressure is higher in the blood vessels branching out before the obstruction (in this case, the arms) and lower in the area beyond the point of obstruction.
+This difference in blood pressure between the arms and the legs is referred to as a gradient.

-- The quality of the pulses in the arms and the legs will also be different, with bounding pulses in the upper extremities and weak or totally absent pulses in the lower extremities.
+- The quality of the pulse in the arms and the legs will also be different, with a bounding pulse in the upper extremities and weak or totally absent pulse in the lower extremities.

-If both of these signs are identified by the clinician, then these patients are referred to a cardiologist for their further evaluation.
+If both of these signs are identified by the clinician, then the patient is referred to a cardiologist for their further evaluation.